nrwl/nx/docs/nx-cloud/tutorial/github-actions.md

 ### Connect Your Workspace to Nx Cloud

 Create an account on [nx.app](https://nx.app).
-There are several ways to connect your repository to Nx Cloud.

-#### Connect Directly Through GitHub

-The easiest way is to create an Nx Cloud organization based on your GitHub organization.
+The easiest way to connect your repository to Nx Cloud is to create an Nx Cloud organization based on your GitHub organization.

 ![Connect Your VCS Account](/nx-cloud/tutorial/connect-vcs-account.png)